 - Brooks Swift saddle with titanium rails (style points with perhaps some weight saving)

-- Unknown maker titanium bottle cage for seat tube (bought from Robert Abraham)
+- Unknown maker titanium bottle cage for seat tube (bought from Robert Abraham before he moved out of San Diego)

 - Mavic Ksyrium SSL wheel set (I struggled with putting tires with tubes on tubeless ready wheels, so I bought a “vintage” wheelset that could only take tubes)

-I had to make trade-offs to accommodate for the other accessories to work.
+I had to make trade-offs to get the other accessories to fit and could not install fatter tires which would have been ideal for UK infrastructure’s state of disrepair.
 I am considering a new titanium frame bike (N+1).

 Fenders